WNYC Studios: The Anthropocene Reviewed

 The Anthropocene Reviewed was a podcast hosted by author and YouTube personality John Green in which he reviewed different facets of the Anthropocene, the epoch that includes significant human impact on the environment, on a five-star scale.
 This can include completely artificial products like Diet Dr. Pepper, natural species that have had their fates altered by human influence like the Canada goose, or phenomena that only influence humanity such as Halley's Comet.
 Episodes were released monthly and typically contained Green reviewing two topics, accompanied by stories on how they impacted Green's own life.
 Green announced that the podcast is being adapted into a book that is set to be published by Dutton Penguin in May 2021, his first nonfiction book.

-Blindspot: The Road to 9/11
+Blindspot: Road to 9/11

 Launched September 2020, Blindspot: The Road to 9/11 was an eight-part narrative podcast series that explored the history of the lead-up to the September 11 attacks.
 The podcast was hosted by Jim O'Grady, a WNYC and former New York Times reporter.
 It was a co-production with HISTORY, and was based on the channel's television documentary Road to 9/11.

+Blindspot: Tulsa Burning

+Blindspot: Tulsa Burning, hosted by KalaLea is about a Tulsa, OK neighborhood that was deliberately set on fire on May 31, 1921.
+The podcast features stories from survivors and their descendents.
+A co-production of The History Channel and WNYC Studios, in collaboration with KOSU and Focus Black Oklahoma.